-In addition, the air cleaner system (housing and piping) should be inspected every month for any leakage paths or inlet obstructions.
-Make sure the air cleaner mounting bolts and clamps are tight.
+The air cleaner system (housing and piping) should be inspected every month for any leakage paths or inlet obstructions.
+Make sure the air cleaner mounting clamps are tight.
+Check the air cleaner housing for damage, which could lead to a leak.